yaoml/SetFabricOnUbuntu/README.md

     RocksDB version 4.1 and its dependencies
     Docker
     Pip
-    Set the maximum number of open files to 65535 or greater for your OS
+    Set the maximum number of open files to 65535

 You can use
     ```source setupOnUbuntu.sh```